Documentation

 L Label Tool Add text labels and net names to your circuit diagram

-R Rotate Rotate the selected component 90° clockwise
+R Rotate Rotate the selected component 90 degrees clockwise

 H Flip Horizontal Mirror the selected component horizontally